 Applications for incoming students are accepted on a rolling basis each year, with most decisions being made by the end of May.

-Applications for current students are due by noon Friday, April 7, 2017.
+Applications for current students are due in the spring of each year.

 What a Wayne Morse Law Fellowship offers